tevaughan/units/README.md

   instance to store the dimension; yet vnix::units::flt::dyndim, too, is a descendant of vnix::units::dimval.

-- In the case of vnix::units::flt::dyndim, the instance consumes an extra four bytes for the dimension (in addition to the four bytes used by the single-precision floating-point number that is stored when using, say, vnix::units::flt::length).
+- The dimension stored in an instance of `dyndim` requires an extra four bytes of storage beyond the number bytes required to store the numeric value of the physical quantity.

 - vnix::units::sqrt and vnix::units::pow are provided.